Visha17/Visha17/README.md

 # Hello folks!👋

 My name is Visalatchi.
 I am a Frontend developer and Blogger.
-I am from india,studying  at REC.
+I am from India,studying  at REC.

 ## &#x270d; Blogging and Coding

 Apart from writing blogs , I love coding!!
+And I am newbie in Hacktoberfest!!It is interesting!!

 ## 🔧 Languages & Tools
 <p align='left'>